thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 OOP -- out of position (acting first)

-Equity -- A player's equity is their chance of winning the hand by making the best hand by showdown (excluding the chance of winning by making the opponent fold)
+Equity -- A player's equity is their chance of winning the hand by making the best hand by showdown (i.e. not by causing the opponent to fold)

 EV -- An action or strategy's EV is how much money you make in expectation by playing it.

-Nutted hand -- a really strong hand
+Nutted hand -- a hand whose strength is among the strongest possible

+We now present a simplified poker game that we can analyze by hand.

 ## A Simplified Poker Game

 `Definition 1.1 (Poker River Game):` There are two players, P1 (Alice) and P2 (Bob).
 To start, there is 100 in the pot and both players have a 100 stack.
 P1 goes first, choosing either to check (x) or to bet (b) any amount.
 If P1 checks, P2 can check (x), or bet (b).
 If P1 bets, P2 can fold (f), call (c), or raise (r).
 Action alternates in this way, until one player either folds or calls.
 In the latter case, the player with the better hand wins (showdown).

-First, because of a given player receives limited information about the other player's possible hands, we need the notion of a _range_, to describe the possible hands their opponent could have, along with what probability they estimate their opponent to have it, based on the information they have.
+First, because a player receives limited information about the other player's possible hands, we need the notion of a _range_ to describe the possible hands their opponent could have, along with what probability they estimate their opponent to have it, based on the information they have.

 `Definition 1.2 (Poker Range):` A player's range is a probability distribution over the cards they can have.
 Ranges, as perceived by an opponent, depend on the opponent's current information set: their private cards, the public cards, and both players' actions and position in the hand.

 We will study the Poker River Game where, at the start of the game, P1 has range $$ \{AA : 0.5, QQ : 0.5\} $$ (i.e. AA or QQ with equal probability), while P2 has range $$\{KK : 1.0\}$$.
-Let's further assume that both players know each others ranges and strategies perfectly, so that they can instanteously adjust their own strategies in response (We will comment on under what circumstances these are reasonable assumptions later).
+Let's further assume that both players know each others ranges and strategies perfectly, so that they can instanteously adjust their own strategies in response to their opponent (Later, we will comment on the circumstances where these are reasonable assumptions).